euijae/nyu_real_bigdata_analytics_project/README.md

 # Dataset(s)

 Currently, we can use the available NVSA dataset that has ~45k clips from 132 games in the 2018-2019 season.
-Can scrape data from publicly available APIs, websites, and archives.
+A data can be obtained through multiple ways.
+It's available as an API or downloadable compressed file on the internet.

 ## Questions to be asked on the Datasets: